reasonml/reason-native/docs/pastel/index.md

 ### Terminal Configuration Tips:

-This is a set of tips for configuring your terminal so that you take advantage of the full expresivity of the various stylings that modern terminals provide.
+This is a set of tips for configuring your terminal so that you take advantage of the full expressivity of the various stylings that modern terminals provide.
 If you build apps that use these features, keep in mind the kinds of configuration users will have enabled.
 These suggestions are not specific to `Pastel`, but will allow you to use all